Managing threads in C/C++ applications with pool-day

 Brief context

-Managing threads in C/C++ applications can be a complex task, especially when we have to manage the entire lifecycle (creation, execution, and termination) of multiple threads while ensuring thread safety and optimal resource utilization.
-Traditional approaches often involve using low-level threading libraries like pthread, which can be cumbersome and error-prone, leading developers to introduce bugs related to concurrency, synchronization and resource wasting to its applications.
+Sometimes deal with threads is a tedious task, especially when we have to manage the entire lifecycle (creation, execution, and termination) of multiple threads while ensuring thread safety and optimal resource utilization.
+For C/C++ applications, a traditional approach often involves using low-level threading libraries like pthread, which can be cumbersome and error-prone, leading developers to introduce bugs related to concurrency, synchronization and resource wasting into its applications.
 To address these challenges, higher-level abstractions like the well known threading pool approach can be used to provide a better way to manage this kind of resources.
+In this scenario, pool-day comes in to play.

 pool-day